MATER LAKES ACADEMY

 Chapter 3 - Section 2

-Subsection 1: Mid-Week Detention
+Paragraph 1: Mid-Week Detention

 Detentions are split into two types: Tardy Detentions and Disciplinary Detentions.
 Tardy Detentions are held after school every Tuesday and Thursday.
 Disciplinary Detentions are after school on Wednesdays.
 All detentions are held in the main cafeteria regardless of the type of detention received (high school at 2:45 pm or middle school at 3:45 pm).
-It is the student’s responsibility to arrive promptly to a detention.
+It is the student’s responsibility to arrive promptly to detention.
 Earned demerits do not have to be served on a specific date.
 It is the student’s responsibility to remove each demerit they earn.

-Subsection 2: Saturday Detention
+Paragraph 2: Saturday Detention

-Saturday Detention is a progressive disciplinary measure and, unlike Wednesday detentions, are assigned a specific date for completion.
+Saturday Detention is a progressive disciplinary measure and, unlike Wednesday detentions are assigned a specific date for completion.
 Parents may request to have a Saturday detention moved to another Saturday after consulting and receiving approval from a school site administrator.
-Otherwise, any student not attending their assigned Saturday detention will be considered delinquent from the detention and subject to a school suspension determined by the school’s administration.
+Otherwise, a student not attending their assigned Saturday detention will be considered delinquent from the detention and subject to a school suspension determined by the school’s administration.

 Saturday detentions take place one Saturday a month on campus from 9:00 am to 12:00 pm sharp (Saturday Detention dates may be found on the school’s website www.materlakes.org under “General Calendar”).